-Ausangate Mountain, Rainbow Mountain, and the Red Valley – Hotspot for international tourist in PERU
+Rainbow Mountain and Red Valley – Hotspot for international tourists in Peru

-Peru – Blessed with the wealth of Tourist Attraction
+Peru – Blessed with a wealth of Tourist Attraction

-Peru is the former capital of the Inca Empire with a wonderful array of tourist attractions.
+Peru is the former capital of the Inca Empire, with a beautiful array of tourist attractions.
 This country offers world-class tourist attractions with major cities like Lima, Cusco, Puno, Arequipa, Trujillo, Chiclayo, etc.

-Peru – is one of the world's most diverse destinations and home to thousands of international tourist from all over the globe is famous for awe-inspiring landscapes, colonial architecture, arts, museums, parks, rainforests, restaurants, and hotels.
+Peru – is one of the world's most diverse destinations and home to thousands of international tourists from all over the globe is famous for its awe-inspiring landscapes, colonial architecture, arts, museums, parks, rainforests, restaurants, and hotels.

-Among the sacred mountains of the Andes, the Ausangate trek is a hike in the Peruvian Mountains near Cusco at a 70-kilometers to the south in the Peruvian Andes, with an average elevation of over 4000 meters.
+Among the sacred mountains of the Andes, the Ausangate Trek is one of the most important treks in the Peruvian Mountains, located near Cusco at a 70-kilometers to the south in the Peruvian Andes, with an average elevation of over 4000 meters.
 The trek's highest point is 16,800 feet above sea level, with the highest campground at 15,255 feet.

-The trek takes hikers over several passes and valleys of Ausangate, passing through stunning scenery snow-capped peaks, glaciers, a herd of llamas, multicolored alpine lakes, and the Rainbow Mountain.
+The Ausangate trek takes hikers over several passes and valleys, passing through stunning scenery, snow-capped peaks, glaciers, a herd of llamas, multicolored alpine lakes, and Rainbow Mountain and the Red Valley.
 The road of Ausangate Mountain passes through the Vilcanota Mountain Range, or Cordillera Vilcanota, and offers natural beauty, live history, and ancient spirituality to those who travel there.

-The mountain is also known for the Qoyllur Rit'I Festival, which takes place every year and about 10,000 pilgrims attend the celebration in honor of Andean spirituality which takes place in late May or early June.
-On this festival, spiritual pilgrimage observes the constellation of stars to celebrate the reappearance of Pleiades (seven daughters of Atlas), which symbolizes the start of the harvest season.
+The Ausangte mountain is known for the Qoyllur Rit'I Festival, which takes place annually.
+About 10,000 pilgrims attend the celebration in honor of Andean spirituality in late May or early June.
+On this festival, a spiritual pilgrimage observes the constellation of stars to celebrate the reappearance of Pleiades (seven daughters of Atlas), which symbolizes the start of the harvest season.

 The Rainbow Mountain – Mountain of Seven Colors

-Rainbow Mountain is found in the Andes Mountains Peru, originally known as Vinicunca (a Mountain of seven colors).
-The mountain is considered a sacred location in Peru and has become a popular tourist destination for local and international travelers and is currently the second-most visited attraction in the Cusco region after Machu Picchu.
+Rainbow Mountain is found in the Andes Mountains of Peru, known initially as Vinicunca (a Mountain of seven colors).
+The mountain is considered a sacred location in Peru and has become a popular tourist destination for local and international travelers, and is currently the second-most visited attraction in the Cusco region after Machu Picchu.
 These mountains are a prime attraction for adventures all around the world.

-Rainbow Mountain is located at an altitude of 5,200 meters above sea level touching the blue sky with having great scenic landscapes.
-The region surrounding Rainbow Mountain is breathtaking, with a mosaic of rustic alpaca farms and arid valleys filled with lakes and snow plumes emerging under the shadow of the rugged Andes range.
+Rainbow Mountain is located at an altitude of 5,200 meters above sea level, touching the blue sky with incredible scenic landscapes.
+Rainbow Mountain is breathtaking, with a mosaic of rustic alpaca farms and arid valleys filled with lakes and snow plumes emerging under the shadow of the rugged Andes range.

 History of the Rainbow Mountain

 The history of Rainbow Mountain is not that much old.
 None of the adventures knew about these mountains till 2015.
-Most of the adventures in Peru are likely going to visit Machu Picchu and the Inca Trail which gain popularity in the 1970s.
-Until 2015 no one was familiar with Rainbow Mountain, these Mountains were covered with snowdrifts and permafrost.
-Eventually, rising temperature and global warming throughout the world explored the majestic Rainbow Mountain to the entire world.
+Most of Peru's adventures will likely visit Machu Picchu and the Inca Trail, which gained popularity in the 1970s.
+Until 2015 no one was familiar with Rainbow Mountain; these Mountains were covered with snowdrifts and permafrost.
+Eventually, rising temperatures and global warming eventually exposed the majestic Rainbow Mountain to the world.

-For many years, the mountain and all of its beauty remained concealed behind snow and the ice of Peruvian glaciers.
-They have just recently become more apparent and, as a result, more popular with tourists.
+For many years, the mountain and its beauty remained concealed behind snow and the ice of Peruvian glaciers.
+They have recently become more apparent and, as a result, more popular with tourists.

 Trekking Rainbow Mountain

-Trekking Rainbow Mountain is now one of the most famous trekking for adventures in Peru, having scenic landscapes.
-The hiking track is almost 3-4 hours with unforgettable memories.
+Trekking Rainbow Mountain is now one of Peru's most famous trekking adventures, having scenic landscapes.
+The hiking track is almost 2-3 hours, with unforgettable memories.
 The ascent to Rainbow Mountain begins as soon as you leave the parking lot, skirting a large, rust-tinted hill to the west.
-You'll notice the rocks begin to change color at this point.
-The Summit of Rainbow Mountain is also a perfect place to have a glance at the Colossal Glacier of the Nevado Ausangate.
+You'll notice the rocks start to change color at this point.
+The Summit of Rainbow Mountain is also a perfect place to glance at the Colossal Glacier of the Nevado Ausangate.
 These Mountains are 20,945 feet above sea level.

 Mountain bikes can be rented for thrill-seekers or as a different way to experience Vinicunca in all its splendor.
-For those who don't want to go on a long hike, the excursion can rent a horse at numerous spots along the trail.
+The excursion can rent a horse at numerous spots along the trail for those who don't want to go on a long hike.

 Best time to do Rainbow Mountain Trek

-Peru's high season for tourism is between June to August and up to 3,000 people (per day) hike Rainbow Mountain, in these months.
+Peru's high tourism season is between June and August, and up to 3,000 people (per day) hike Rainbow Mountain in these months.

 The Red Valley – Stunningly Beautiful

-Red Valley is one of the amazing mountains in the world with incredible red color due to iron-rich soil that covers almost all the area.
-Sometimes the mountains are covered up with snow, but it gives an eye-catching view of the Valley.
+Red Valley is one of the most impressive mountains in the world, with incredible red color due to the iron-rich soil that covers almost all of the area.
+Sometimes the mountains are covered with snow, but it gives an eye-catching view of the valley.

 Red Valley lies behind Rainbow Mountain.
-It is just 3 hours away from Cusco City and 20-30 minutes away from Rainbow Mountain which is in the district of Pitumarca.
-The Red Valley is almost 5,200 meters above sea level. .
-It is gaining attention from locals as well as foreign.
+It is just 3 hours from Cusco City and 20-30 minutes from Rainbow Mountain, which is in the district of Pitumarca.
+The Red Valley is almost 5,200 meters above sea level.
+It is gaining attention from locals as well as foreigners.
 Travelers and visitors move towards these prime locations to see and enjoy the different shades of nature.

 Significance of name – the Red Valley

-These mountains are called red Valley because of their physical appearance and sediments of minerals make this mountain ionic and so colorful.
+These mountains are called Red Valley because of their physical appearance, and the sediments of minerals make this mountain ionic and colorful.
 These mountains are a wonder for the whole world.
 Red Valley is gaining some positive attention from the world.

-Someone having better physical strength can complete this adventure according to the stamina and capacity of his body but mainly it takes a single day to complete the adventure by having some beautiful scenic landscapes by saying something to the local community while entering the Red Valley.
+Someone having better physical strength can complete this adventure according to the stamina and capacity of his body.
+Still, it takes a day to complete the adventure by having beautiful scenic landscapes and saying something to the local community while entering the Red Valley.
 Mainly the Red Valley is part of the Pampachiri and Chillhuanu communities.